 11. “Dreamcloud” 24-Hour Art Installation

-For one day only, the Cosentino Miami City Center will host “Dreamcloud” — an otherworldly art installation designed by bespoke designer Nina Magon in collaboration with Studio M Lighting that blurs the lines between states of consciousness.
+For one day only, the Cosentino Miami City Center will host “Dreamcloud” — an otherworldly art installation designed by bespoke designer Nina Magon in collaboration with Cosentino and Studio M Lighting that blurs the lines between states of consciousness.
 The installation captures the designer’s avante garde interpretation of the reflection and clarity found only in dreams and, if only for a day, serves as an escape from daily chaos.

 When: December 2, 9 a.m. – 5 p.m.

 Where: 3898 Biscayne Blvd, Miami, FL 33137

 12. Oolite Arts Open Studios, Brunch & Tour